- Job Ref:

 - Following the completion of training, assists new IOM technologists

-- If workload allows, attends scientific courses and seminars for continuing education.
+- If workload allows, attend scientific courses and seminars for continuing education.

 - Performs additional duties as assigned by the Clinical Manager or Corporate staff.